ryakel/tail-lookup/wiki/CI-CD-Pipeline.md

 ## Overview

 Tail-lookup uses GitHub Actions for automated builds, testing, and deployment.
-The CI/CD pipeline consists of two main workflows:
+The CI/CD pipeline consists of three main workflows:

 1. **Nightly Build** - Daily automated database updates
-2. **Code Change Build** - Builds triggered by code changes
+2. **Main Branch Build** - Builds triggered by code changes to main, with versioning and releases
+3. **Develop Branch Build** - Builds triggered by code changes to develop branch

-Both workflows build Docker images and publish to Docker Hub with automatic versioning and tagging.
+All workflows build Docker images and publish to Docker Hub with appropriate tagging.

 ## Workflows